-- A long-acting anti-muscarinic antagonist (LAMA) e.g tiotropium, aclidinium, glycopyrronium and umeclidinium.
-The main side effect is a dry mouth.
-OR - Long-acting $\beta$ eta-2-agonists (LABA) (e.g. salmeterol, formoterol, indacaterol, vilanterol and olodaterol).
+- A long-acting anti-muscarinic antagonist (LAMA) (e.g. tiotropium, aclidinium, glycopyrronium and umeclidinium).
+The main side effect is a dry mouth. - OR - Long-acting βeta-2-agonists (LABA) (e.g. salmeterol, formoterol, indacaterol, vilanterol and olodaterol).
 The main side effects are palpitations and tremor.

-\ July 2015 Update:- LABA/LAMA combinations are now available; olodaterol/tiotropum (SpioltoTM), vianterol/umeclidinium (AnoroTM), formoterol/ aclidinium (DuaklirTM) and indacaterol/glycopyrronium(UltibroTM).
-These produce varying degrees in improvement in lung function, symptom scores and health status compared to the individual components.
-The place in guidelines is a matter of debate at present but the international GOLD guidelines suggest they should be as a second line therapy to mono-bronchodilator therapy in "Group B" patients (i.e persistent symptoms and low exacerbation risk)
+July 2015 Update:- LABA/LAMA combinations are now available: olodaterol/tiotropum (Spiolto[TM]), vianterol/umeclidinium (Anoro[TM]), formoterol/ aclidinium (Duaklir[TM]) and indacaterol/glycopyrronium(Ultibro[TM]).
+These produce varying degrees in improvement in the lung function, symptom scores and health status compared to the individual components.
+The place in guidelines is a matter of debate at present but the international GOLD guidelines40 suggest they should be as a second-line therapy to mono-bronchodilator therapy in 'Group B' patients (i.e. persistent symptoms and low exacerbation risk)

-For patients with an FEV1 < 50% predicted, the NICE Guidelines recommend the use of inhaled corticosteroid/long-acting $\beta$ eta-2-agonist (ICS/LABA) combination therapy in preference to LABA alone.
+For patients with an $FEV_1 < 50\%$ predicted, the NICE Guidelines recommend the use of inhaled corticosteroid/long-acting β eta-2-agonist (ICS/LABA) combination therapy in preference to LABA alone.

-In July 2015, the ICS/LABA combinations licensed for treatment of COPD at the following doses: formoterol 12mcg/budesonide 400mcg (SymbicortTM), salmeterol 50mcg/fluticasone 500mg (SeretideTM) and budesonide 320mcg/formoterol 9mcg (Duoresp-SpiromaxTM) given twice daily via dry powder devices, fluticasone furoate 92 mcg/vilanterol 22mcg given via a once daily dry powder device (RelvarTM) and formoterol 6 mcg/beclomethasone 100mcg (FostairTM) given via a metered dose inhaler
+In July 2015, the ICS/LABA combinations licensed for treatment of COPD at the following doses: formoterol 12mcg/budesonide 400mcg (Symbicort[TM]); salmeterol 50mcg/flutica-sone 500mg (Seretide[TM]) and budesonide 320mcg/formoterol 9mcg (Duoresp-Spiromax[TM]) given twice define the second sec daily via dry powder devices; fluticasone furoate 92mcg/vilanterol 22mcg given via a once daily dry powder device (RelvarTM) and formoterol 6mcg/beclomethasone 100mcg (FostairTM) given via a metered- dose inhaler.

 Patients should be advised of the side effects of the ICS component including dry mouth, oral candidiasis, dysphonia and the increased risk of non-fatal pneumonia.
-The NICE Guidelines state that a meta-analysis was carried out (unpublished) of studies involving ICS/LABA and that there was an increased risk of non-fatal pneumonia due to the ICS component, although the absolute risk of this was low.
-Local side effects of the ICS component can be minimized by use of a spacer device with an MDI and advising patients to rinse their mouths with water after inhaling the ICS and ensuring they spit out the water after rinsing.
+The NICE Guidelines state that a meta-analysis was carried out (unpublished) of studies involving ICS/LABA and that there was an increased risk of non-fatal pneumonia due to the ICS component, although the absolute risk of this was low.1 Local side effects of the ICS component can be minimised by use of a spacer device with an MDI and advising patients to rinse their mouths with water after inhaling the ICS and ensuring they spit out the water after rinsing.

-It should be noted that ICS are not licensed to be used in COPD except in combination with a LABA.
+It should be noted that ICS are not licensed to be used in COPD except in combination, with a LABA.
 New combination agents of LAMA, LABA, ICS are becoming available.
-Please see PCRS-UK Table of Inhaled Drugs.
+Please see PCRS-UK Table of Inhaled Drugs.27